bhudson2/spacevlbi/docs/source/Guide.rst

-The ``SpaceTelescope`` class enables an Earth-orbiting space telescope to be modelled, including a range of its key components which can affect when observations can take place (see the Space Telescope and Functional Constraints sections below).
+The ``SpaceTelescope`` class enables an Earth-orbiting space telescope to be modelled, including a range of its key components which can affect when observations can take place (see the :ref:`spacetelescope` and :ref:`constraints` sections below).

-The ``GroundTelescope`` class enables a ground-based radio antenna to be modelled so that ground-space VLBI baselines can be simulated (see the Ground Telescope section below for more information).
+The ``GroundTelescope`` class enables a ground-based radio antenna to be modelled so that ground-space VLBI baselines can be simulated (see the :ref:`groundtelescope` section below for more information).

 The ``Ground Station`` class enables a ground-based station for space telescope telemetry, tracking and control (TT&C) to be modelled.
-This is useful for calculating the impact of a number of functional constraints (see the Ground Station and Functional Constraints sections below).
+This is useful for calculating the impact of a number of functional constraints (see the :ref:`groundstation` and :ref:`constraints` sections below).

 To model a purely space-based VLBI mission, two or more ``SpaceTelescope`` objects must be created.
 To model a ground-space VLBI mission, two or more